semaphoreci/agent/docs/kubernetes-executor.md

 ## Limitations

-- Sidecar containers are addressable through localhost, and not through DNS names.
 - Running system-level software such as systemd and Docker requires privileged access to the Kubernetes nodes, which is not safe.
 If you need to run those workflows, consider using the [agent-aws-stack](https://github.com/renderedtext/agent-aws-stack) or [sysbox](https://github.com/nestybox/sysbox).

 ## Configuration